armeniki/BCM-Tools/README.md

 Since there is no more support for these units, obtaining a keycode signature is now impossible.
 These signatures are also required when you want to make a change to your unit, for example, if you want to add more voicemail boxes or increase the number of extensions from 4 to 8, for example.

-This repo is aimed at acheiving 2 things:
-~~1.
-Creating a password of the day (POTD) utility.~~ Done!
-2. Creating a keycode signature utility.

 ## Password of the Day
 The Password of the Day (POTD) comes in handy if you ever forget the password to your BCM.
 The usual login process involves a username (typically nnadmin) and a password.
 Whilst there is a procedure which can be used to reset a system, it usually results in deleting all programming and resetting the unit to factory defaults which is not great.